ANALYTICS SOLUTIONS2025-12-26

 Data Centric: When Data Becomes the Business of Every Business

 Enterprises globally are evolving.
-Much of it has got to do with data.
-Already, some of the world’s big Internet and IT companies like Amazon, Google, and Microsoft have become data-centric businesses.
+Much of it has to do with data.
+Already, some of the world’s most extensive Internet and IT companies, such as Amazon, Google, and Microsoft, have become data-centric businesses.
 Such a business model has data at the core.

-At the start of 2019, data-centricity was on the list of the top 5 trends to watch out for in the world of business.
+At the start of 2019, data-centricity was among the top 5 trends to watch in the world of business.
 We are in the last quarter of the year, and that observation looks justified.

-In the last decade or so, with the advancement in technology, we saw a movement in the corporate world that started from “Big Data” and then moved on to the deployment of data analytics.
+In the last decade or so, with advances in technology, we saw a movement in the corporate world that started with “Big Data” and then moved on to the deployment of data analytics.
 Simply collecting huge tracts of data was not enough; it was the means to an end.
 Tools, including applications, were built around organizational data to help companies do business more scientifically.

 We are now in the next phase of the process – transforming an organization into a data-centric one.
 What does that mean?